1. What is C?

 malloc

-bytes and returns a pointer to the allocated memory.
+malloc()function allocatessizebytes and returns a pointer to the allocated memory.
 The memory is not initialized.
-If size is 0, thenmalloc()
+If size is 0, thenmalloc()returns eitherNULL, or a unique pointer value that can later be successfully passed tofree().- C function:

 free